|A.20 A. Renaud, A. Venaille 2017. Boundary streaming by internal waves - Under Review .pdf

 A new Interpretation of vortex-split stratospheric sudden warmings in

-terms of equilibrium statistical mechanics - Accepted for Journal of the
+terms of equilibrium statistical mechanics - Journal of the

 Atmospheric Science .pdf